Holly Mckay

 An independent financial adviser (IFA) will have access to a wide range of products, and can likely highlight a greater number of suitable options than if you are researching for yourself.
 Their advice can give you the confidence to act.
 And when it comes to investments, your adviser will help you make the most of the tax freebies you can access from HMRC.

-5 things to do to get the most out of your financial adviser
+What are the 5 things you should do to get the most out of your financial adviser?

 1. Communicate your financial goals